VladMinzatu/docs/architecture/data_driven_product/03_monitoring.md

 ## Rule: Use CI/CD and immutable deployments throughout the stack (including data pipelines)
 With a typical production service, you create a new artifact and deploy automatically after a merge to master.
 This should apply to the model services, their data and the trained models themselves: when a DAG succeeds, this shoudl trigger a redeployment, with self-contained references to immutable model versions and service builds.

+Sufficient automated quality checks have to be in place for automatic deployments throughout the stack, of course.